matiasraisanen/insecrawl/README.md

 -c, --country       Designate a country, and scrape stills from all cameras in
                     that country.
 Provide a two letter country code (ISO 3166-1 alpha-2)

--C, --countryList   Prints all countries, country codes and camera amounts listed on
+-l, --listCountries Prints all countries, country codes and camera amounts listed on
                     insecam.org

 -d, --details       Prints details for a given camera ID.